bryant1410/dotfiles/README.md

     ~/.dropbox-dist/dropboxd
     ```

-3. Set "JetBrains Mono Regular for Powerline" as the font for the system Terminal, Sublime, VS Code, IntelliJ-based programs, and Guake.
+3. Set "JetBrains Mono Regular" as the font for the system Terminal, Sublime, VS Code, IntelliJ-based programs, and Guake.
 Enable the font ligatures wherever possible.

 4. Add Guake to the list of Startup Applications.